ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## subtractYears, subtractQuarters, subtractMonths, subtractWeeks, subtractDays, subtractHours, subtractMinutes, subtractSeconds, subtractMilliseconds, subtractMicroseconds, subtractNanoseconds

-These functions subtract units of the interval specified by the function name from a date, a date with time or a date or date with time encoded as string.
+These functions subtract units of the interval specified by the function name from a date, a date with time or a string-encoded date / date with time.
 A date or date with time is returned.

 Example: